Mpox (Monkeypox): Frequently Asked Questions

 - Wash your hands regularly with soap and water.

 - Cover weeping lesions if they develop.

 Where to get testing

-The following locations offer testing for Monkeypox.
+The following locations offer testing for Mpox.
 Please make an appointment with a medical provider at Hamre if you’d like to discuss testing results and next steps.
 They are ready to help.

 Family Tree (612) 473-0800

 246 Snelling Ave S Suite 1, St. Paul

 525 Portland Ave South Minneapolis

 555 Cedar Street St. Paul

 Refer to the Family Planning Directory for publicly funded testing locations